Administration of Estates, Trusts, and Guardianships

 Decedent Estates

-With respect to decedents’ estates, we guide fiduciaries through the probate process, appearing in court as required, assist them in the transfer of assets and resolution of claims, as well as implementing the decedent’s estate plan.
-We are also prepared to offer our experience and assistance in matters involving:
+With respect to decedents’ estates, we guide fiduciaries through the probate process.
+Our attorneys appear in court as required and assist them in transferring assets and resolving claims.
+Ultimately, this is done to implement the decedent’s estate plan.

 • Estate Accounting: The process of filing accounting statements with courts and disclosing estate information to beneficiaries.